vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/vtex-io-documentation-1-developing-storefront-apps-using-react-and-vtex-io/vtex-io-documentation-3-creating-the-new-app.md

 - Clone the React [boilerplate app](https://github.com/vtex-apps/react-app-template) to your local files.
 - Modify the `manifest.json` file in the React example app to include your app's information, such as its name, version, vendor, and dependencies.
+- [Link your app](https://developers.vtex.com/docs/guides/vtex-io-documentation-linking-an-app) to a development workspace.

 Once copied, the repository will automatically import the basic settings that you will need to kickstart your app development.